reikookamoto/2024-09-18_intro-to-tidyverse/intro-to-dplyr/intro-to-dplyr.md

             sd_body_mass = sd(body_mass_g, na.rm = TRUE),
             .groups = "drop")
 ```

+Similar to what we’ve seen in other functions, we can create multiple
+summaries in a single step by separating them with commas.

 ## 8️⃣Sort rows and extract specific values: arrange(), slice(), pull()